Semi-Slav Defense: Semi-Slav: 5.e3 variations

-Roughly 50% of the games continue with 5. e3.
+Roughly 50% of the games continue with 5.e3.
 White gives priority to developing his light-squared bishop, and accepts that for the time being the dark-squared bishop will remain somewhat out of play.
-The main line continues with 5...
-Nbd7.
-The bishop moves 5...Bd6 and 5...Be7 are seldom seen, as masters realized early on that at e7, the bishop was passively placed and does nothing to further one of Black's aims, the freeing move ...e5.
+The main line continues with 5...Nbd7.
+5...Be7 is rare, as the bishop is passively placed on e7 and does not support the freeing move ...e5.
 The unusual move 5...a6 is considered solid for Black.
 Some sources call 5...a6 the "accelerated Meran".

 Meran Variation: 6.Bd3

 One of the main variations of the Semi-Slav is the Meran Variation.
-White plays 6.
-Bd3, provoking the continuation 6... dxc4 7.
-Bxc4 b5 (ECO codes D46 to D49) where black surrenders his center in exchange for queenside expansion and some tempo against the white bishop.
+White plays 6.Bd3, provoking the continuation 6...dxc4 7.Bxc4 b5 (ECO codes D46 to D49) where black surrenders his center in exchange for queenside expansion and some tempo against the white bishop.
 The line was first played in 1906 in the game Schlechter–Perlis.
 The variation takes its name from the town of Meran (Merano) in northern Italy.
 During a 1924 tournament in Meran, it was used successfully in the game Gruenfeld–Rubinstein.
 Gruenfeld adopted the same variation two rounds later against Spielmann, winning as well.
 White will play in the center, leading to a rich, complicated game.
 These opposing strategies, with the ensuing keen play, have long made the Meran a favorite for enterprising players of either color.
 An example is Gligoric–Ljubojevic, Belgrade 1979.

-Though appearing in contemporary master play with less frequency than the Meran, there are other possibilities: 6...
-Be7, 6...
-Bb4, introduced by the Italian master Max Romih, and 6...
-Bd6, which was much the most popular line before the debut of the Meran, and espoused by the American grandmaster Arthur Bisguier throughout his career.
+Though appearing in contemporary master play with less frequency than the Meran, there are other possibilities: 6...Be7, 6...Bb4, introduced by the Italian master Max Romih, and 6...Bd6, which was much the most popular line before the debut of the Meran, and espoused by the American grandmaster Arthur Bisguier throughout his career.

-After the main line 6.
-Bd3 dxc4 7.
-Bxc4 b5 White has three alternative retreats for the bishop.
-The vast majority of games continue 8.
-Bd3, but the moves 8.
-Bb3 and 8.
-Be2 are also possible.
+After the main line 6.Bd3 dxc4 7.Bxc4 b5 White has three alternative retreats for the bishop.
+The vast majority of games continue 8.Bd3, but the moves 8.Bb3 and 8.Be2 are also possible.

 8.Bd3 variation (main line)

-By playing 8.
-Bd3 White returns the bishop on this ideal square, where it supports White's strategic ambition of pushing e3–e4 in the near future, and gives White the option of playing Ne4 if necessary.
+By playing 8.Bd3 White returns the bishop on this ideal square, where it supports White's strategic ambition of pushing e3–e4 in the near future, and gives White the option of playing Ne4 if necessary.
 Black's main plan, on the other hand, is to find a way to push ...c6–c5 in order to free the long diagonal for his light-squared bishop and to eliminate the backward pawn on the semi-open c-file.
-In practice, Black has three alternative moves in this position: 8... a6 (Classical Meran), 8...
-Bb7 ("Modern/Improved Meran") or 8...
-Bd6 (which often transposes to the lines of the Anti-Meran).
+In practice, Black has three alternative moves in this position: 8...a6 (Classical Meran), 8...Bb7 ("Modern/Improved Meran") or 8...Bd6 (which often transposes to the lines of the Anti-Meran).